Satanic Twins

-Satanic Twins is a remix album by the band Of Montreal.
+Satanic Twins is a remix album by the band of Montreal.
 The album contains twelve remixes (six each) from their two previous full-length albums Satanic Panic in the Attic (2004) and The Sunlandic Twins (2005).
 The album was released as a double LP and digital download.
 "Satanic Twins" is a portmanteau of the names of the two albums from which its remixed songs originate.
+It was given a rating of six by PopMatters.